ronguest/window-on-weather/README.md

 ## Installation
 * In /home/pi create a directory named _wx_video_
+* Make sure _/var/www/html/wx_ exists and the current user has read and write permission
 * Place the three shell scripts and the video.py script in that directory
-* Run _sudo crontab -e_ and place the final three lines from _crontab.txt_ into the crontab
+* Run _crontab -e_ and place the final three lines from _crontab.txt_ into the crontab